pypa/packaging.python.org/source/overview.rst

 Bringing your own hardware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Embedded!
+Depending on your host to have electricity.

-You can always put your code on an Adafruit or a Micropython, or some other hardware, and just ship it to the datacenter, or your users' homes, and call it good.
+Embed your code on an Adafruit or a Micropython, or some other hardware, and just ship it to the datacenter, or your users' homes, and call it good.

 What about...
 -------------